How To Make Tea In A Coffee Maker And Should You Do It?

-In this article, I will explain not only how to make tea in a coffee maker but also whether you should do it or not.
+In this article, I will explain how to make tea in a coffee maker and whether you should do it or not.

 Can you make iced tea in a coffee maker?